Welasco/AzureSentinelSyslog/README.md

 ## 4. Setup Log Analytics agent on Linux (log forward)

-Before setup the Log Analytics agent you must first setup the Agents configuration under the Log Analytics workspace.
-All the changes under this section in a Log Analytics workspace will be synced to the Log Analytics agent (OMSAgent).
+Before setting up the Log Analytics agent you must first setup the Agents configuration under the Log Analytics workspace.

 You can check how it stay in sync by checking crontab settings: